Change of Address Checklist

 You Made It!

-So there you have it, we hope you find our change of address checklist: a fairly big list of all the places to notify your change of address.
+So there you have it, we hope you find our checklist useful!
+A fairly big list of all the places to notify prior to your change of address.

 Of course, you might have a few that aren’t on any of these lists but hopefully, we’ve at least jogged your memory.
 We recommend copying these into a master list and adding your own so that when the move happens, you’ll know exactly who to notify.
 Good luck!